CommunityFocus/cf-backend/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings or errors
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] I have used the appropriate file structure to keep my code concise and readable.
-I have created a new file for helper funtions where possible.
+I have created a new file for helper funtions where possible